All-Time Olympic Games Medal Tally (Summer Olympics)

 ^ does not include results of the Russian Empire (1900, 1908, 1912)

-# medals from East Germany are considered separately, Germany medals include those won by West Germany.
+# medals from East Germany are considered separately, Germany medals include those won by West Germany and the Unified Team of Germany.

 ~ does not include medals won as part of the combined Australasia team (Australia and New Zealand) at the Games in 1908 and 1912.